hfactory/Apps-library/README.md

 #### Launch open-source apps

-- Copy or unzip the application folder exported from the studio in /usr/local/hfactory-server/apps (or in your custom app store path)
+- Copy or unzip the application folder exported in /usr/local/hfactory-server/apps (or in your custom app store path)
 - Go to the server administration page http://localhost:18090 by default
 - Create the tables if needed
 - Start the application